Can Dogs Eat Black Eyed Peas? Health Benefits and Risks

 Unwanted Health Consequences of Black-Eyed Peas in Dogs

-Can dogs eat black eyed peas and cabbage?
-Both are typically safe to feed to dogs in moderation, but it’s essential to be aware of any potential health risks and concerns
+Black-eyed peas are typically safe to feed to dogs in moderation, but it’s essential to be aware of any potential health risks and concerns

 1. Stomach Upset

 When dogs first try unfamiliar foods, such as black-eyed peas, their digestive systems may get irritated.
-If peas are offered in enormous quantities or if the dog isn’t used to them, the high fiber content of legumes might cause gas, bloating, diarrhea, or an upset stomach.
+If your dog is not used to peas and still intake a large amount of them, the high fiber content of legumes might cause gas, bloating, diarrhea, or an upset stomach.

 2. Anti-Nutrients